 The Library Foundation is a 501(c)(3) non-profit organization which depends entirely upon supporters, volunteers and donations.
 Unrestricted gifts provide the greatest flexibility and allow the Topeka and Shawnee County Library to continue to respond to emerging needs and opportunities.
 All contributions are greatly appreciated and are accompanied by an electronic or paper receipt for your tax deduction purposes.

 Private gifts provide the level of resources necessary to ensure a quality library experience for everyone.
-Making an investment in your library is a critical part of supporting the library’s mission: Your place.
-Stories you want.
-Information you need.
-Connections you seek.
+Making an investment in your library is a critical part of supporting the library’s mission: Sparking curiosity and connecting our community through literacy and learning.

 The Library Foundation